nateGeorge/vistrian-data/README.md

 # vistrian-data
 If you've ever used Vistrian, you know that it really sucks.
-This module is designed to patch holey vistrian data, exported as a .csv from the web interface.
+This module is designed to patch holey vistrian data (data with gaps in random columns at random times), exported as a .csv from the web interface.

 If you simply want to patch data and don't need to customize anything, or install python,